conestack/cone.ugm/README.rst

 0.9.1dev
 --------

+- Explicit names for settings forms.
+  [rnix, 2011-11-18]

-- add node properties for users and groups to get displayed in navtree if displayed.
+- Add node properties for users and groups to get displayed in navtree if displayed.
   [rnix, 2011-11-16]